barrettruth/bazel-language-server/README.md

 - [x] **Rename** — rename a target and rewrite every referring label
 - [x] **Hover** — the resolved target behind the label under the cursor
 - [x] **Formatting** — delegated to `buildifier` where it is installed

-Planned, roughly in the order they earn their place:

 - [ ] **Completion** — labels from the index, rule names and their attributes
 - [ ] **Unresolved-label diagnostics** — labels that name no target
 - [ ] **Lint diagnostics** — `buildifier --lint=warn`, alongside the parse errors